byBrick/bybrick.github.io/README.md

 ### YAML

 Post settings are handled with [YAML](http://yaml.org/) and must be at the top of your `Markdown` file.
-Here’s an basic example with everything that this site is set up to recognize
+Here’s a basic example with everything that this site is set up to recognize

 ```
 ---